syncfusion-content/maui-docs/MAUI/Shimmer/custom-view.md

 ---
 layout: post
 title: About .NET MAUI Shimmer control | Syncfusion
-description: Learn here all about the Custom view support in Syncfusion .NET MAUI Shimmer (SfShimmer) control and more.
+description: Learn here all about the custom view support in Syncfusion .NET MAUI Shimmer (SfShimmer) control and more.
 platform: maui
 control: SfShimmer
 documentation: ug